Easy and Delicious Homemade Dairy-Free Crepes are made with eggs, flour, plant-based milk, and a dash of sugar. No dairy or lactose.

 After the resting period, you’re ready to cook your crepes!

-Heat up a non-stick pan, drizzle lightly with some oil (we like to dip a paper towel in the oil and just lightly grease it over), and pour a scoop of batter on the pan, spreading it thinly and evenly over the pan.
+Heat a non-stick pan, drizzle with some oil (we like to dip a paper towel in the oil and just lightly grease it over), and pour a scoop of batter on the pan, spreading it thinly and evenly over the pan.
 Place the pan back down on the heat and let it cook on medium for a minute or two.
 You’ll know your crepe is ready to be flipped when the surface dries out, bubbles form and the sides of the crepe retract from the pan.
 The bottom side should be golden-brown, but not burned.

 Flip the crepe over and cook on the other side as well.
 Repeat until your batter is all gone, and you have a nice stack of crepes ready to be eaten.